PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 7.10 We reserve the right to reduce or stop discount codes as we see fit at any time

-7.12 For any upgrade or downgrade of your subscription plan, the credit/debit card that you provided will automatically be charged the new rate on your next billing cycle.
+7.11 For any upgrade or downgrade of your subscription plan, the credit/debit card that you provided will automatically be charged the new rate on your next billing cycle.
 For upgrades, a pro-rata charge will be applied based on the difference in price between your current plan and the plan you upgrade to and the amount of time remaining until your next billing date.
+For purchases of additional user allocations, a pro-rata charge will be made based on your current subscription and the amount of time remaining until your next billing date.
+For downgrades or removals of additional user allocations from your subscription, a pro-rata credit will be applied towards your next payment(s).
+This credit is non-refundable.

 8. How to pay

-8.1 Subject to clause 7.11 above payment for the Services is in advance however you will get your first thirty days for free.
-If you do not terminate the Contract prior to this thirty day period we will take your first payment on the thirtieth day and will take subsequent payments monthly thereafter.
+8.1 Above payment for the Services is in advance however you will get your first 14 days for free.
+If you do not terminate the Contract prior to this 14 day period, we will take your first payment on the fourteenth day and will subsequently charge payments based on the frequency you’ve selected for payments to be charged such as monthly or annually.

 8.2 You can only pay for the Services using a debit card or credit card unless we agree otherwise with you in writing.